Karen J. Rooney, Ph.D.

 no |

-Tracking the frequency of the behaviors
+Tracking the frequency of the behaviors can sometimes

-spaces representing particular behaviors may enable the teacher
+representing particular behaviors may enable the teacher

 to record a quick checkmark as a frequency tally.
-The use
+The

-substitutions for written tallies.
-The frequency number is
+examples of creative substitutions for written tallies.

-then recorded on the daily card and the data from daily cards
+The frequency number is then recorded on the daily card

-can be graphed or tabulated to provide a more objective view
+to provide a more objective view of the severity of the

-of the severity of the problem and is very useful for parent
+problem and is very useful for parent or student conferences.

 Time Sampling of Attention

-Attention has been defined as on-task
+Attention has been defined as on-task behavior which

-method to identify the occurrence and non-occurrence of on-task
+to identify the occurrence and non-occurrence of on-task

 behavior representing attention (Hallahan, Lloyd, Kosiewicz,